mwpastore/sinja/README.md

 and `merge` action helpers), so this deferred validation pattern is only appropriate in those cases.
 You must use immedate validation in all other cases.
 The `sideloaded?` helper is provided to help disambiguate edge cases.

+> TODO: The following three sections are a little confusing.
+Rewrite them.

 ##### Many-to-One